‘80 Honda CB400 – T.JASIN Motorcycles

 Seems like everywhere you look lately, there’s death and destruction all over the news.
 This country hates that country or some such ‘us and them’ type disaster.
 Makes you wonder what we could all achieve if we just got along.
 What if we worried less about our differences and instead we looked for more ways we could work together?
 Take, for instance, the Jasinski brothers from Poland.
 They’ve found their good Slavic selves becoming obsessed with Japanese customs done in a British café racer style with a little good ol’ American flat track thrown in for good measure.
 How’s that for loving thy neighbour?

 “Hello again, Pipeburn.
 We are two brothers from Poland who really love vintage Japanese bikes.
-I’m Adam, and my brother’s name is Tom.
+We are called T.JASIN Motorcycles.
 You might remember our Honda CB 400 done up in Gulf colours that was on the site a while back.
 As you might have guessed, we prefer this model because they are pretty easy to get over here and their prices are still quite reasonable.
 Though that may not last much longer.
 This one is a 1980 model that we decided to make into our version of a café racer.
 We’re proud to say that it’s destined to take up residence in our own garage, too.”

 While the boys are more than a little open to improving international relations, that’s not to say that they aren’t ready to give a little leg-up to Mother Polska where appropriate.
 Hence their choice to paint their latest creation in Poland’s national colours, red and white.
 And a whole heap of black, too.
 Let’s face it – it’s a hard combo to beat.
 Just ask the Red Baron.
 Or Santa.